astiskala/adyen-checkout-sample/README.md

 - Ability to view the request and response of all synchronous API calls in your browser and in the console
 - Ability to view Webhook notification responses
+- Support for Pay by Link, Drop-in and Components
-- UI-based toggles for various Component and Drop-in configuration options
+- UI-based toggles for various configuration options
 - Native 3DS2 support
 - Support for many alternative payment methods